Timeseries

 TimeSeries are guaranteed to:

-• Have static covariates consistent with their components, or no static covariates
+• Have static covariates consistent with their components (global or component-specific), or no static covariates

 • Have a hierarchy consistent with their components, or no hierarchy